If you're new to Python

 fov Field of view of the camera in radians.
 This is defined as the maximum of the horizontal and vertical fields of view.
 You can think of it as the angular size of an object of size range, or as the angular size of the longer axis of the window as seen by the user.
 Default pi/3.0 radians (60 degrees).

-range The extent of the region of interest away from center along each axis.
+range The extent of the region of interest to the left or right of center.
 This is the inverse of scale, so use either range or scale depending on which makes the most sense in your program.
 Setting range to 10 is the same as setting it to (10,10,10).
-Setting range to (10,0,0) means that scene.center+scene.range will be at the right edge of a square window.
+Setting range to (10,10,10) means that scene.center+scene.range will be at the right edge of a square window.
 A sphere of radius 10 will fill the window.
 A cubical box whose half-width is 10 will overfill the window, because the front of the box in 3D appears larger than the xy plane passing through scene.center, unless the field of view is very small.

 scale A scaling factor which scales the region of interest into the sphere with unit radius.
 This is the inverse of range, so use either range or scale depending on which makes the most sense in your program.
 Setting scale to 0.1 is the same as setting it to (0.1,0.1,0.1) or setting range to (10,10,10).